r-lib/marquee/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-(*The above is an image - go ahead and check*)
+(*The above is an image – go ahead and check*)

 ## Prior art

 I would be remiss to not mention [gridtext](https://github.com/wilkelab/gridtext) and [ggtext](https://github.com/wilkelab/ggtext), both by Claus Wilke.
-These packages aims to solve much the same as marquee, but work in a different way and doesn’t have the same powerful textshaping backend as marquee.
+These packages aim to solve much the same problem as marquee, but work in a different way and don’t have the same powerful textshaping backend as marquee.
 Most notably from a user perspective is perhaps that gridtext understands HTML to some degree, whereas marquee is oblivious to both HTML and CSS.
-Instead it supports the full CommonMark spec with the plan to add support for custom span elements as well.
+Instead, it supports the [full CommonMark spec](https://spec.commonmark.org/) with the plan to add support for custom span elements as well.